A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault Zone, California: Distortion matrix

 \subsection{Definition and physical interpretation of the distortion matrix}

 To cope with the fundamental issue of imaging, a novel operator, the so-called distortion matrix $\mathbf{D}$, has been recently introduced~\citep{Badon2019,william}.
 Inspired by previous works in ultrasound imaging~\citep{Varslot2004,Robert2008}, it relies on the decomposition of the reflected wavefront into two contributions (see Fig.~\ref{fig3}): (\textit{i}) a geometric component which would be obtained for a point-like target at $\rin$ in a perfectly homogeneous medium (represented by the black dashed line in Fig.~\ref{fig3}b) and which can be directly extracted from the reference matrix $ \mathbf{T}_0$, and (\textit{ii}) a distorted component due to the mismatch between the propagation model and reality (Fig.~\ref{fig3}c).
 The principle of our approach is to isolate the latter contribution by subtracting, from the reflected wave-front, its ideal counterpart.
-Mathematically, this operation can be expressed as a Hadamard product between the normalized reflection matrix $\Rout$ and $\mathbf{T}_0^{*}$,
+Mathematically, this operation can be expressed as a Hadamard \all{(element-wise)} product between the normalized reflection matrix $\Rout$ and $\mathbf{T}_0^{*}$,

-which, in terms of matrix coefficients, yields\alex{ } The matrix $\Dout=[D(\kout,\rin)]$ connects any input focal point $\rin$ to the distorted component of the reflected wave-field in the far-field.
-Removing the geometrical component of the reflected wave-field in the Fourier plane as done in Eq.~(\ref{D_eq}) amounts to a change of reference frame.
+which, in terms of matrix coefficients, yields{ } The matrix $\Dout=[D(\kout,\rin)]$ connects any input focal point $\rin$ to the distorted component of the reflected wave-field in the far-field. \alex{Removing the ideal phase law predicted by our propagation model from} the reflected wave-field in the Fourier plane as done in Eq.~(\ref{D_eq}) amounts to a change of reference frame.
 While the original reflection matrix is recorded in the Earth's frame (static underground scanned by the input focusing beam, see Fig.~\ref{fig3}b), the matrix $\Dout$ can be seen a reflection matrix in the frame of the input focusing beam (moving subsoil insonified by a static focusing beam, see Fig.~\ref{fig3}c).